-In my interview with Knowledge, she asserted that one of the eldest in her Intelligence family is the least understood.
-Different civilizations over the millennia labeled her with different names, but the ultimate extent of the Taxonomy of Data, as currently understood, could be labeled Wisdom.
-And how does Knowledge contribute to Wisdom?
+In my interview with Knowledge, she asserted that the elders in her Intelligence family are the least understood.
+One example is her next-older sister: Different civilizations over the millennia labeled them with different names, but the ultimate extent of the Taxonomy of Data, as currently understood, is labeled Wisdom.
+And how does Knowledge support Wisdom?
 This clearly involves mastering the external-to-internal transition, correlating new Knowledge with existing Knowledge, and then applying it.
 Following that, applying judgement (thanks to Larry Prusak for this key step); reviewing how this new insight works in a given situation, and then adjusting and applying it all again.
 Note that as we move from Data, to Information, to Knowledge, to Wisdom, we see increasingly higher levels of cognitive behavior, as measured by Bloom’s Taxonomy of Learning (the 2001 update is more-applicable for adult learners).

 The Performance Progression

 The above offers a foundation in the creation of knowledge—and beyond.
 And in truth, this is not really just a taxonomy, or classification system, but a progression, isn’t it!
-But we have called it a taxonomy for over 30 years.
-So how does this relate to PM Certification?
+But we have called it a taxonomy for over 35 years.
+So how does this relate to Project and Program Manager Certification?
 And how does this reflect asapm’s and IPMA’s focus on progressing from the above-mentioned Knowledge to advanced, professionally assessed Performance Competence?
 This time the answer is one that applies a systematic, traceable, coachable, assessable progression.
 Now that we are aware of the senior siblings in Ms. Knowledge’s Intelligence Family, how does one move from basic Knowledge, to Competence, to Performance?

 When my company (ProjectExperts) developed a PM Competency Model in the early 1980s, we described a progression towards what we then called PM Effectiveness, and now call PM Performance.
 It begins with Knowledge, and her attributes.
 Already, we are near the top levels of the Taxonomy of Data described above.
 Knowledge is an essential beginning point, because she relates and organizes external information into potentially useful intelligence.
 Yet there must be more.
 As we have said many times, Knowledge is like Potential Energy (remember your Physics?
 By itself, Potential Energy accomplishes nothing).
 And, Knowledge can have a very short half-life.
 We have said for years that Knowledge acquired, but not used, has a half-life of six weeks.
 We recently found that we have been wrong: The current research says two weeks.

-When you apply Knowledge, you are introduced to her big sister, Skill.
-Skill is like Kinetic Energy: She accomplishing things.
-Skill has a longer half-life, but is harder to claim.
+When you apply Knowledge, you are introduced to her older sister, Skill.
+Skill is like Kinetic Energy: She accomplishes things.
+Skill has a longer half-life, but is harder to grasp.
 She is also harder to assess.
-One key to sustaining Skill is recognition, which reinforces your commitment to keep her closeby.
-Thus, the next-higher level in the progression, the reinforcing Attitudes.
-Here we see a key role of managers, who recognize and reward a practitioner’s application of classroom-based or other learning.
-The three ASK sisters (Attitudes, Skill, Knowledge), are are well-known in instructional design, competence development, and performance assessment.
-But there are progression steps that are missing, and these are crucial steps in any organization’s PM Performance—beginning with Behavioral and other Interpersonal, Skills.
+One key to sustaining Skill is recognition and reward, which reinforces your commitment to keep her close-by.
+Thus, the next-higher level in the family progression, the reinforcing Attitudes.
+Here we see a key role of those managers who recognize and reward a practitioner’s application of classroom-based or other learning.
+The three ASK sisters (Attitudes, Skill, Knowledge), are well-known in instructional design, competence development, and performance assessment.
+But there remain progression steps that are missing, and these are crucial steps in any organization’s PM Performance—beginning with Behavioral and other Interpersonal, Skills.

 The diagram to the right looks similar to the one we showed above.
 One item is the same, and others are different.
 You can see that Knowledge, Skills and Attitudes, mentioned above, are part of the Progression to Performance.
 But look closely at the Attitudes item.
 Your Behavioral and Interpersonal Skills, which we group as Attributes, are also an essential part of the progression.
 During the 1980s, most organizations did not wish to engage this key ingredient, preferring to focus on technical PM Knowledge.
 Today, seemingly everyone is realizing that how you relate to your stakeholders has more impact in project and program success than all the technical PM factors combined.
 So because of the symbiotic relationship between reinforcing Attitudes and the Behavioral Attributes, we combine them in the Knowledge-to-Performance Progression.
 And I hear you asking, “are we there yet?”